italicize/italicize.github.io/word_template.md

 # Define styles for a new Word&nbsp;template: first example

+> Microsoft Word users (and who among us isn't) are invited to try a macro I wrote, hoping to make new templates simple.
+>
+> A new template means many styles to define, which means many clicks and drop-downs.
+Instead, try a macro that reads a description, such as "Body Text style, 6 pt after, 0.5&quot; left indent."
+>
+> I'm interested to hear whether my shortcut seems short to others or only me.
+I'm interested to hear what other shortcuts people know, which might be shorter still.
+I'm interested in every suggestion and comment you have.

 To make a new Word template means defining many styles.
 The easiest way I've found is to write a description of the styles, then run a macro that defines styles like the description.

 For example, suppose you want a template that matches the format of an ANSI standard, "[Scientific and Technical Reports&mdash;Preparation, Presentation, and Preservation](https://www.niso.org/publications/z39.18-2005-r2010)."
 Measure its margins, compare the font sizes to some samples, and write a description.
 Use the format shown below, with a style name at the beginning of the line and commas between the specifications.